-The Audit Committee meets periodically with management and the independent auditor to discuss internal controls, the financial reporting process, various auditing and financial reporting issues, and to review the annual report, the financial statements and the independent auditor's report.
-Deloitte LLP, the Fund's independent auditor, has full and unrestricted access to the Audit Committee and the Board.
+The Board meets periodically with management and the independent auditor to discuss internal controls, the financial reporting process, various auditing and financial reporting issues, and to review the annual report, the financial statements and the independent auditor's report.
+Deloitte LLP, the Fund's independent auditor, has full and unrestricted access to the Board.